-Deciding whether to use a non-anonymous gamete donor (who agrees to disclose personal information) or completely anonymous donor has always been a hot topic.
-And no wonder – the choice you make will have an impact not only on you but also on your future child and the donor.
+Deciding whether to use a non-anonymous gamete donor (who agrees to disclose personal information) or a completely anonymous donor has always been a hot topic.
+And no wonder – the choice you make will have an impact not only on you, but also on your future child and the donor.

 Whenever you decide on egg donation treatment, you have to realise the fundamental premise in all donor conception regulations.
-Mireia Poveda Garcia reminds us that the recipients will be the child’s parents from the beginning, the donor cannot claim any family rights (but has parental responsibility) and the couple receiving the donation become the legal parents of the child, according to the general rules governing legal parentage.
-With the exception of special cases, claiming or challenging the legal parentage of the child born as a result of egg donation is forbidden.
+Mireia Poveda Garcia reminds us that the recipients will be the child’s parents from the beginning, the donor cannot claim any family rights (but has parental responsibility) and the couple receiving the donation becomes the legal parents of the child, according to the general rules governing legal parentage.
+Except in special cases, claiming or challenging the legal parentage of the child born as a result of egg donation is forbidden.

 According to Mireia Poveda Garcia, learning all the legal aspects of gamete donation treatment is just the initial step.
 There are many factors to evaluate when choosing a specific egg/sperm donation treatment plan, such as rates of pregnancy, donor qualification tests, similar phenotype features and – last but not least – open or anonymous donation.
 In order to help patients make well-informed choices, it is very important to provide them with a flexible dual-track system that includes psychosocial support and education.

-In case of non-anonymous egg/sperm donation, Mireia Poveda Garcia differentiates three types of donors: known donor, open donor and semi-open donor.
+In the case of non-anonymous egg/sperm donation, Mireia Poveda Garcia differentiates three types of donors: known donor, open donor and semi-open donor.
 The first type refers to an acquaintance, a friend or a relative – someone who knows and understands the recipient very well.
 Apart from that, there are non-anonymous donors that can be found on online platforms or fertility clinics.
-There two kinds of such donors: open donor (when more identifying details are shared and meetings with recipients take place) and semi-open donor (when personal information is exchanged with the recipient but communication usually fails to occur directly).
+There are two kinds of such donors: open donor (when more identifying details are shared and meetings with recipients take place) and semi-open donor (when personal information is exchanged with the recipient, but communication usually fails to occur directly).

-Mireia Poveda Garcia admits that when trying to determine whether one system is better than the other, the conflict is bound to arise.
+Mireia Poveda Garcia admits that when trying to determine whether one system is better than the other, conflict is bound to arise.
 The decision about the type of donor is very complex.
-When evaluating donor anonymity, several factors have to be taken into account – first of all, these are genetic, psychological and ethical aspects.
+When evaluating donor anonymity, several factors have to be taken into account – first, these are genetic, psychological and ethical aspects.

-Egg donation is always related with many psychological and ethical aspects.
-Mireia Poveda Garcia reminds us that all parties involved into donation process must be taken into account: potential parents, donor and donor conceived children.
-Parents have the right to privacy and confidentiality of their decisions that they take according to their values and beliefs.
-Studies on egg donation show that a vast majority of couples who choose a known or identifiable donor do not accept to share parenting with the donor and they prefer that the donor has a limited relationship with their child.
+Egg donation is always related to many psychological and ethical aspects.
+Mireia Poveda Garcia reminds us that all parties involved in the donation process must be taken into account: potential parents, donors and donor-conceived children.
+Parents have the right to privacy and confidentiality in the decisions that they take according to their values and beliefs.
+Studies on egg donation show that a vast majority of couples who choose a known or identifiable donor do not accept to share parenting with the donor, and they prefer that the donor has a limited relationship with their child.
 According to Baetens et al. (2000) report on 144 couples, 69% of recipients prefer open donation.
-However, approximately one third of recipients couples preferred an anonymous donor because their motivation was supported by the wish to feel secure being parents and to avoid intrusions into family relationship.
+However, approximately one-third of recipient couples preferred an anonymous donor because their motivation was supported by the wish to feel secure being parents and to avoid intrusions into the family relationships.

-The biggest problem with non-anonymous donation is that it could negatively affect the number of gamete donors.
+The biggest problem with the non-anonymous donations is that they could negatively affect the number of gamete donors.
 It is believed that the removal of anonymity will simply decline the donor pool.
 However, Mireia Poveda Garcia admits that these beliefs may be too far-fetched.
-The reality proves that when donor-child encounter is attempted, many simply reject a personal encounter and encourage contact by email.
+The reality proves that when the donor-child encounter is attempted, many simply reject a personal encounter and encourage contact by email.

 Mireia Poveda Garcia has no doubts that building a family through the process of egg or sperm donation is a complex and emotional process.
 There are no absolute wrong or right answers.
 The decision-making process should always include considering what kind of donor relationship you and your potential donor-conceived children will have.
 It is surely a subject to discuss thoughtfully and carefully with a therapist – and the final decision should always be based on all the information available.